What Is KYC Fraud?

 1. Fake Identity Documents

-Fraudsters generate completely forged documents, such as passports, driver’s licenses, and social security numbers (SSNs), to create bank accounts for laundering money without detection.
+Fraudsters create entirely forged documents, such as passports, driver’s licenses, and social security numbers (SSNs), to establish fake identities.
+These fabricated identities enable them to open bank accounts and engage in illicit activities like money laundering without detection.

 2. Impersonation